sachinsu/sachinsu.github.io/work_journal/journal2022.md

 - Markets
     - While rising yields are generally a bullish sign for the economy, they also make riskier assets—like expensive tech stocks—less attractive compared to other names that may get a boost from higher interest rates.

-- Database schema migrations - general flow of online schema migration,
+- [Database schema migrations - general flow of online schema migration][Databases],
     - Create a new, empty table, in the likeness of the original table.
 We title this the ghost table.
     - ALTER the ghost table.
 Since the table is empty, there is no overhead to this operation.
     - Validate the structural change is compatible with tooling requirements.